Read time: 4 minutes

 • No external access to admin centers – New Client Access Rule restricts external access to Exchange Admin Center and Exchange Management Shell.

-• TLS 1.2 – TLS 1.2 is the default encryption method between client and server connections.
+• TLS 1.3 – The TLS 1.2 is the default encryption method between client and server connections.
+And the Exchange Server 2019 (from CU14) on Windows Server 2022 supports the TLS 1.3.
 All the older encryption algorithms like RC2, 3DES, DES, RC4, and MD5 are no longer supported.

 Performance